Altena Castle (Almkerk): Castle Characteristics

 All that remains of Altena Castle is its clearly visible motte.
 Therefore, there can be little doubt that Altena Castle started out as a motte-and-bailey castle.
 During excavations a large amount of tuff stone was found.
 This indicates that Altena Castle was built before the procedure to produce brick was reinvented in the Netherlands.
 This reinvention took place in about 1200.
 The foundation date is estimated to be around 1150.

 In time, motte-and-bailey castles were modernized.
-On 17th century pictures, the remains of the castle are depicted as a polygonal tower on a motte (see Schijnvoet's engraving).
+In 17th century pictures, the remains of the castle are depicted as a polygonal tower on a motte (see Schijnvoet's engraving).
 This is a somewhat unusual configuration for the Netherlands, where many motte-and-bailey castles were levelled to become circular water castles.
-Others became shell keeps by building a circular wall on top of the motte e.g. Burcht van Leiden.
+Others became shell keeps by building a circular wall on top of the motte e.g. the Burcht van Leiden.
 Altena Castle was referred to as 'Tower and Castle', which can have different meanings, but implies that it consisted of two separate buildings.

-Nearby Heusden castle might give inspiration about Altena's characteristics.
+The nearby Heusden castle might give inspiration about Altena's characteristics.
 Heusden Castle had its first octagonal tower founded on ground level, with the motte constructed around it.
 This tower was also made of stone, instead of brick.